DanielOaks/howto/networking/nat.md

 For that source IP/port, the gateway generates a random UDP/TCP port on the public IP address to represent that connection, and stores it in an internal list.
 If it already has an entry in its' list for that internal IP/port, it uses that existing public port.

-The PAT gateway switches the source IP address from the internal IP to its' public IP, and the source port from the original port to the public port it allocated for that connection.
+The PAT gateway changes the source IP address from the internal IP to its' public IP, and the source port from the original port to the public port it allocated for that connection.

 For example, let's say that a packet comes from `192.168.0.3:13845` and is being sent to `8.8.8.8:80`.
 The router says "I don't have an entry for packets coming from `192.168.0.3:13845`" and allocates public port `5432` for it.
 Whenever the router sees a packet from `192.168.0.3:13845`, it will change the source IP address to `143.15.2.176`, change the source port to `5432`, and send the packet on its' way.